rruizriol/RepData_PeerAssessment1/movement.md

 The maximum number of steps, 206.17, occurs in the 5-minute interval that begins at 08:35.
 ## Imputing missing values
 <br>
-The presence of missing values may introduce bias into some calculations or summaries of the data.
+Calculate the number of missing values

 ```r
 activity_countofnasteps <- sum(is.na(activity$steps))
 ```

 There are 2304 missing steps values across a number of days/intervals.
-To minimize bias the average number of steps taken across all days by the 5-minute interval is used to impute the missing steps values.
 <br>
 Histogram of the total number of steps taken per day using the **imputed** data.